Environmental Protection Agency (EPA).

 The Codex has not established a MRL for 2-methyl-1,3-propanediol.

-Therefore, an exemption from the requirement of a tolerance is established under 40 CFR 180.940(a) for residues of 2-methyl-1,3-propanediol (CAS Reg.
-No. 2163-42-0) when used as a component of food contact sanitizing solutions applied to all food contact surfaces in public eating places, dairy-processing equipment, and food-processing equipment and utensils.
+Therefore, an exemption from the requirement of a tolerance is established under 40 CFR 180.910 and 40 CFR 180.930 for 2-methyl-1,3-propanediol (CAS Reg.
+No. 2163-42-0) when used as an inert ingredient in pesticide formulations applied to growing crops, raw agricultural commodities after harvest, and to animals (used for food).

 This action does not involve any technical standards that would require Agency consideration of voluntary consensus standards pursuant to section 12(d) of the National Technology Transfer and Advancement Act of 1995 (NTTAA), Public Law 104-113, section 12(d) (15 U.S.C.
 272 note).